Skip to content

 Day 30

 Pass pitches landing under one in ten?
 The price gap is too thin: consider $135, or add a product perk to the description.
 Edits touch future sales only, so decide once.
+When chair scans reconcile, enable First pass used and 5 loyalty days; leave the year milestone as recognition until its audience is visible.

 Day 60